minerupset/minerupset.github.io/blog-folder/docs/2021/Git-Intro.md

 ## Basic Workflow

-This workflow assumes everything goes right (which it never does), but it should ground you in how the basics
+This workflow assumes everything goes right (which it rarely does), but it should ground you in the basics

 ```bash title="Basic git workflow"
 git add .